meithecatte/compilercrim.es/content/rust-np/index.md

 !A !B
 ```

-Obviously, every formula can be transformed into this form, by applying the
+While every formula can be transformed into this form by applying the rules of
-rules of Boolean algebra.
-To do so without an exponential blowup is a bit
+Boolean algebra, it's a bit harder to do so without an exponential blowup.
+We
-harder, but we don't need to concern ourselves with the specifics.[^clausal] At
+don't need to concern ourselves with the specifics, though.[^clausal] At this
-this point, the representation should look similar to a set of Rust patterns.
+point, the representation should look similar to a set of Rust patterns.

 ## Connecting the two